gatein/gatein-management/README.md

 Command Line Interface (CLI)
 -----------
 The CLI is based on [CRaSH](http://code.google.com/p/crsh/) and is meant to run as a web application under GateIn.
-It provides telnet and ssh access to perform management operations.
-The default ports are 2000 for ssh and 5000 for telnet.
-To change the ports, edit the properties file
+It provides ssh access to perform management operations.
+The default port for ssh is 2000.
+To change the port, edit the properties file

     cli/src/main/webapp/WEB-INF/crash/crash.properties